Which Statement Is True Of Social Stratification

 • Policy Design: Understanding the structural roots of inequality helps policymakers craft targeted interventions—such as affirmative action or progressive taxation—to mitigate disparities.

-• Personal Awareness: Individuals can better handle social systems by recognizing how their own position may afford or limit opportunities.
+• Personal Awareness: Individuals can better work through social systems by recognizing how their own position may afford or limit opportunities.

 • Social Change: Awareness of stratification’s universality empowers activists and scholars to challenge unjust hierarchies and advocate for more egalitarian alternatives.